bufferapp/vpat/README.md

 This repository contains Voluntary Product Accessibility Template (VPAT®) documents for Buffer.

 ## Making Changes
-As we make improvements with accessibility, let's update our VPAT so it reflects the most up-to-date assessment.
+As we make improvements with accessibility, let's update our VPAT so it reflects an accurate assessment.

 1. Clone the vpat repo if needed: `git clone git@github.com:bufferapp/vpat.git`
 2. Add changes in appropriate vpat document.